pmourtas/skills-communicate-using-markdown/index.md

 I write a Hi as a Header.
 I add a picture.
+I made a variable with Javascript.